-Contact your school / service directorate First Aider.
+Contact your Faculty / service directorate First Aider.
 All schools / service directorates must display information on their first aid personnel.

 If the Faculty / service directorate first aider is not available or not known - Dial 2222 from an internal telephone.
 This number is manned 24 hours per day.
 Be prepared to give your name and location.
 The nearest first aid person will be contacted to come to your assistance.

-The appointment of nominated first aiders in a school / service directorate does not preclude other first aiders from other schools / service directorates rendering assistance.
+The appointment of nominated first aiders in a Faculty / service directorate does not preclude other first aiders from other Faculties / service directorates rendering assistance.

 Nb: The Occupational Health service (OHSAS) is not contracted to provide first aid assistance.